Sunday-Okey/My_Transcript/README.md

 # My_Transcript
-This is the my most recent transcript
+This is my most recent transcript